YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Preparing the Database
 --------------------------

 YottaDB databases consist of one or more UNIX files.
 Most database files have a UNIX file structure externally and a YottaDB Database Structure (GDS) internally.
 Management of the GDS files by the YottaDB run-time system assures high performance and integrity.
 YottaDB database files are coordinated by a Global Directory.
 The Global Directory identifies which global names belong in which files, and specifies the creation characteristics for each file.
-To specify access to a database, each M process must define the gtmgbldir environment variable to point to the associated Global Directory.
+To specify access to a database, each M process must define the ydb_gbldir environment variable to point to the associated Global Directory.

 To define and maintain a Global Directory, use the Global Directory Editor (GDE) utility.
 The GDE utility automatically upgrades existing global directories to the current format.
 The MUPIP command CREATE uses the characteristics as defined in the Global Directory to create the associated database.
 In a production environment, the system manager typically maintains Global Directories.